pascalwhoop/pascalbrokmeier.de_v3/src/posts/2020-01-10/2020-01-10-Recruiter_Q_and_A.md

 ##  Can you email me your CV?

 - No but I can give you a link.
 It is [here](https://pascalbrokmeier.de/about/)

-##  Do you have a PDF version of it?
-My clients prefer a file that I can send them.
-Are you sure you don't have this in word or as a PDF?

-- No. I'm not looking for jobs so I won't keep a PDF version up-to-date.
+- Also, don't ask if I have a PDF version of it.
+I do but it's outdated and I don't update it.
+My website is my CV.
 If you client cannot deal with a web link, that's unfortunate.

 ##  When can we set up a call today?

 - I won't respond to "I have a (mysterious) position in mind, when can we call today" type of messages.
 Please only contact me for concrete projects.
+If you give me concrete facts, the likelihood of me answering is much higher.
+See questions below.

 ##  Do you have any questions for me?